TykTechnologies/tyk-gateway-docker/README.md

 # Tyk Gateway Docker

 ## About
 This repository is used to try out and demo Tyk OSS Gateway.
-It contains a docker compose to spin up the gateway and also a few example API definitions and plugins to demo and quickly learn its capabilities.
+It contains a docker compose file to spin up Tyk Gateway and Redis.
+It includes a few example API definitions and plugins to demonstrate Tyk Gateway and help you to learn its capabilities.

 ## Purpose